ThurgoodAlex/cs3550CanvasClone/README.md

 Copyright
 ==========================
-Copyright:  CS 3550,  Armstrong and Alex Thurgood - This work may not be copied for use in Academic Coursework.
+Copyright:  CS 3550, and Alex Thurgood - This work may not be copied for use in Academic Coursework.

 Project
 ==========================